Tech-at-DU/d3-tutorial/05-Groups/readme.md

 Math.sin(Math.PI * 1.75) * radius
 ```

-You'll need to get the radius from the population scale!
+The code above is abstracted from the code you have worked with.
+You'll need to get the `radius` from the population scale!
+The `x` is value returned from the `xScale`.

 The solution to this problem is presented below if you get stuck you can peek at it in the next section.